With Muslim members away for Eid, Minneapolis City Council kills rent control measure

 According to City Clerk Casey Carl, the first time anyone raised a concern about Eid was on Monday — too late to change the date of the council meeting under state law, the Star Tribune reported.
 Carl apologized, but added that for years the city clerk’s office has relied on council members to make it aware of religious or cultural conflicts.

-In a statement released after the vote, Ellison, Osman and Chugtai criticized the vote as going against “the spirit of inclusion Minneapolis prides itself on,” adding that council leadership could have scheduled the meeting at a later date, delayed the vote to the next full council meeting or advanced the policy to committee for further changes.
+In a statement released after the vote, Ellison, Osman and Chughtai criticized the vote as going against “the spirit of inclusion Minneapolis prides itself on,” adding that council leadership could have scheduled the meeting at a later date, delayed the vote to the next full council meeting or advanced the policy to committee for further changes.

-Note: This story has been corrected to fix a misspelling of Aisha Chughtai’s last name.